 What to Bring

-Students should bring abundant copies of their résumés.
-It is to the student's advantage to pass out as many résumés as possible.
-The more résumés that are passed out and the more organizations/businesses visited, the better the chances are to land an interview.
+Bring a lot of copies of your résumé to pass out to recruiters to increase your chances of landing an interview.
 Avoid bringing cover letters, transcripts, or portfolios.
 These will be helpful at follow-up interviews, but not at the fair.

 Dressing for Success